digo4/Clinical-Genomics/README.md

 ## A step-by-step guide to Clinical Genomics analysis:
 1. **Pre-processing reads:**
-Pre-processing the reads involves checking the quality (Phred-scores) using tools like FASTQC (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) or [MultiQC (https://github.com/MultiQC/MultiQC).
+Pre-processing the reads involves checking the quality (Phred-scores) using tools like FASTQC (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) or MultiQC (https://github.com/MultiQC/MultiQC).
+After that, we need to remove adapter contamination and trim quality reads using either one of the following tools : fastp (https://github.com/OpenGene/fastp?tab=readme-ov-file), cutadapt, TrimGalore or Trimmomatic.
 2. **Aligning reads to reference genome:**
 3. Alignment Post-Processing
 4. Base Quality score recalibration (optional)